Written by Richard Perry

 Zero0 pips$3.5 per lot traded$7$3.5 to open + $3.5 to close

 As we can see the trading costs of trading via the Zero spread account are lower.
-These savings can be much great when you trade other instruments with wider spreads on the Standard account.
+These savings can be much greater when you trade other instruments with wider spreads on the Standard account.

 Spreads & Commission